kiba/Writings/for_science/chp25_political_uncertainity.md

 "How likely is that?"

 "Highly likely.
 The former captain selected everyone carefully from the start to ensure operational success.
-However, there is a way to guarantee their return, if politically unplatable."
+However, there is a way to guarantee their return, if politically unpalatable."

 "That option is simply unacceptable."
 She would need to promise in front of the public and the media that Nagate Tanikaze would not be harmed.
 In the first place, she has no such intention of harming a child, but neither she would be goaded in providing the immortals a political victory.

 "Understood."

 Juri wondered if this acting captain could be trusted at all.
-Years of his life was spent serving with Kobayashi and her secret entourage.
+Years of his life was spent serving under Kobayashi.
 At the same time, there were no incriminating evidence linking him with Kobayashi beyond strictly professional relations.

 Moreover, he was the best man to maintain and oversee the operation of the military, especially in the years to come.